 The key factor behind the difference between carbon and silicate-based planets is the chemistry of the protoplanetary disc.
-Changing the ratio of carbon to oxygen "makes a huge difference to what condenses out"
+Changing the ratio of carbon to oxygen "makes a huge difference to what condenses out", says Kuchner.

-.
-But high carbon levels cause carbon compounds to condense out of the disc and clump together, producing carbon-based planets
+High oxygen levels produce silicate-based planets like the Earth, Venus, and Mars.
+But high carbon levels cause carbon compounds to condense out of the disc and clump together, producing carbon-based planets.

 Like the Earth, a carbon-based planet would have a metallic iron core, but the surrounding layers would be different, they suggest.
 Above the core would be a thick layer of silicon and titanium carbides, extremely hard ceramics known for their impressive heat-resistance.
 Graphite would form above the carbide, with high pressure converting the bottom of the graphite layer to a shell of crystalline diamond.